 A “Third Side” coalition formed in the 1980s and turned the tide of the arms race.
 Millions of people around the world unified into a global movement of men and women, youth and children that transcended gender, racial, ethnic, religious, cultural, socio-economic and partisan divides.
 They formed a “Third Side,” serving one overarching common goal – preventing nuclear war.

 A great coalition is forming again today.
 There is a movement not just to manage, but to transform the way we achieve our security.
-The United States — like Britain, China, France and Russia — is already obligated under Article VI of the Nuclear Non-Proliferation Treaty (NPT) to take concrete steps toward eliminating its nuclear arsenal.
+The United States — like Britain, China, France and Russia — are obligated under Article VI of the Nuclear Non-Proliferation Treaty (NPT) to take concrete steps to end the arms race and achieve total nuclear disarmament.
 Nations that joined the NPT as non-nuclear-weapons states, pledging that they would not develop their own nuclear weapons, did so in part on the basis of this promise of disarmament.
 These states have become increasingly frustrated at the lack of progress among the nuclear weapons states toward meeting their treaty obligations.

 If the U.S. makes progress on the previous four steps in this Playbook, it will energize and inspire people around the world.
 For decades, the U.S. and other nuclear powers have not taken seriously their pledge to reduce their nuclear weapons.
-If we are reducing our arsenals, moving toward a world that does not depend on nuclear weapons for security, not threatening other countries, then we are in position to argue that other countries forego nuclear weapons.
-Ultimately, the United States should champion a global treaty to prohibit the first use of nuclear weapons and devise and implement an action plan detailing the technical and diplomatic steps needed to achieve a nuclear-free world.
+If we are reducing our arsenals, moving toward a world that does not depend on nuclear weapons for security, not threatening other countries, then we are in position to argue that other countries forego nuclear weapons and to achieve a verifiable agreement for the elimination of nuclear weapons.